EesunMoon/Advanced_Spoken_Language_Processing/README.md

   - Intensity analysis: pitch floor set to 75 Hz, and only channel 1 (left channel) was used.
 - **Z-score Normalization across individual speakers**:
   - Speaker-wise z-score normalization was applied across all samples for each speaker.
-      - 1. Extract raw pitch values for all speech segments from speaker X. This would result in one array of pitch/frequency values for each segment.
+      - 1. Extract raw feature values for all speech segments from speaker X.
-        2. Concatenate all pitch arrays from speaker X and calculate an overall mean pitch (𝜇𝑋) and pitch std (𝜎𝑋) of speaker X.
+        2. Concatenate all feature arrays from speaker X and calculate an overall mean (𝜇𝑋) and std (𝜎𝑋) of speaker X.
-        3. Normalize each extracted pitch array – for each value 𝒙 in an array, calculate the normalized 𝒙 as (𝒙 - 𝜇𝑋) / 𝜎𝑋.
+        3. Normalize each extracted feature array – for each value 𝒙 in an array, calculate the normalized 𝒙 as (𝒙 - 𝜇𝑋) / 𝜎𝑋.
-        4. Finally, calculate the min, max, and mean of pitch for each segment using the normalized pitch array.
+        4. Finally, calculate the min, max, and mean of feature for each segment using the normalized feature array.
         5. *Note: obtain an overall pitch/intensity mean and std value for **each speaker instead of each feature**, in order to normalize by the speaker.

 ### 2. openSMILE-based Extraction